 3. Ski into Summer

 Skiing in a T-shirt can lead to sunburn, so Californians slather on the SPF50 for bluebird days that extend into summer.
 Mammoth Mountain has enjoyed three epic seasons that lasted into August (1995, 2017, and 2019), but the lifts typically stay open until July.
-In big snow years, Squaw Valley, near North Lake Tahoe, puts on a July Fourth celebration with bikini- and Speedo-clad skiers waving American flags as they ski down smooth corduroy.
+In big snow years, Palisades Tahoe (formerly Squaw Valley Alpine Meadows), near North Lake Tahoe, puts on a July Fourth celebration with bikini- and Speedo-clad skiers waving American flags as they ski down smooth corduroy.

 4. Splurge on Ski-In, Ski-Out Luxury